 Inappropriate or poor-quality design in the appearance of buildings, structures, and signs adversely affect the visual quality of the surrounding areas and neighborhoods.
 The purpose of Design Review is to encourage the highest quality of design, both visually and functionally, and to reduce or prevent the negative effects of development while also promoting the health, safety, and general welfare of the City's public.
 The City will conduct Design Review for proposed projects, except those exempt pursuant to Section 17.58.020, and make decisions to approve, approve with amendments, or deny the overall design of projects pursuant to this Title.
+(Ord.
+20-03 § 6)

+334.333.
 17.58.020 Exemptions

 - A. The following developments are exempt from Design Review in all instances: - 1.
-All interior alterations and Tenant Improvements (TI); - Solar energy systems; - 3.
+All interior alterations and Tenant Improvements (TI); - 2.
+Solar energy systems; - 3.
 Alterations, additions, and repairs that do not substantially change the exterior appearance of a structure, including replacement in kind of existing features.
 To be considered "replacement in kind," the features must reasonably match the design, profile, material, and general appearance of the existing or original features; - 4.
 Required regulatory signage (e.g., ADA, City, County, etc.); and - 5.
-Signage on private property of two square feet or less conveying a message about the property (e.g., No Trespassing, For Sale, Garage Sale, etc.). - B. The following development is exempt from Design Review, except when part of a larger development project under review by the City, which is subject to this Chapter: - 1.
+Signage on private property of two square feet or less conveying a message about the property (e.g., No Trespassing, For Sale, Garage Sale, etc.). - B. The following development is exempt from Design Review, except when part of a larger development project under review by the City, which is subject to this chapter: - 1.
+Unroofed decks, patios, and porches 1.
 Decks that are less than 30 inches above grade; - 2.
 Fences or walls six feet or less in height and gateposts of eight feet or less in height, that are not considered integral to the design of a structure (e.g., perimeter fences);

-- 3. Hedges that are ten feet or less in height; and - 4.
-Minor additions that do not significantly change the streetscape of the existing dwelling. - a.
-Ground floor additions of 750 square feet or less (based on an exterior footprint measurement) to a Single-Unit Dwelling or duplex unit; - b.
-Second story additions of less than 100 square feet to a Single-Unit Dwelling or duplex unit and provided the addition is to the rear of the structure; - c.
+- 3. Hedges that are 10 feet or less in height; and - 4.
+Minor additions that do not significantly change the streetscape of the existing dwelling: - a.
+Ground floor additions of 750 square feet or less (based on an exterior footprint measurement) to a single-unit dwelling or duplex unit, - b.
+Second story additions of less than 100 square feet to a single-unit dwelling or duplex unit and provided the addition is to the rear of the structure. - e.
 Patios or porches of 100 square feet or less that use the same or similar materials as the existing dwelling.
+(Ord.
+20-03 § 6)

+335.334.
 17.58.030 Scope of Design Review

 - A. The City must review proposed development for conformity with the following: - 1.
-The purpose of this Chapter; - 2.
+The purpose of this chapter; - 2.
 Applicable General Plan policies and guidelines; - 3.
 The Goleta Old Town Heritage District Architecture and Design Guidelines; - 4.
 The Highway 101 Corridor Design Guidelines; - 5.
 The Goleta Architecture and Design Standards for Commercial Projects; and - 6.
-Applicable City sign and zoning regulations. - B. The scope of Design Review includes, but is not limited to the following: - 1.
+Applicable City sign and zoning regulations. - B. The scope of Design Review includes, but is not limited to, the following: - 1.
 Size, bulk and scale of new structures; - 2.
 Colors and types of building materials and application; - 3.
 Relation to existing and proposed structures on the same site; - 4.
 Pedestrian and bicycle access and circulation; - 5.
 Site layout, orientation, and location of structures, and relationship to open areas and topography; - 6.
-Materials, colors, and variations in boundary walls, fences, or screen planting; - Location and type of landscaping; - Sign design and exterior lighting; - 9.
+Materials, colors, and variations in boundary walls, fences, or screen planting; - 7.
+Location and type of landscaping; - 8.
+Sign design and exterior lighting; - 9.
 Consideration of neighboring development; - 10.
 Consideration of energy efficient or environmentally-friendly design and materials; and - 11.
 Appropriate dark sky compliant exterior lighting.
+(Ord.
+20-03 § 6)

+336.335.
 17.58.040 Design Review Actions